 The outcome of this family story is that the transition and succession plans were, at the eleventh hour, broadened to consider Dad’s personal interests.
 Fortunately, this family saw the caution flag and adjusted without a crisis.
 Dad has stayed positively connected to both his loves – family and business – while cultivating new interests.
 The children have the freedom to manage the family business and routinely ask for input and counsel from their father.
 The transition of succession in a family business need not shrink an individual’s accomplishments.
 Rather, this important “right of passage” should function as another step on an individual’s ladder.

-REGENERATION can help with these important transitions – learn more.
+If you’re an owner looking to transition or a family wanting to plan the next phase of your business, REGENERATION can help with these important transitions – learn more.